Skip to main content

 However, rail systems, subways, buses, cabs and other transportation modes face distinct challenges to realizing true multimodal mobility.
 It’s hard to orchestrate seamless operations across services with extensive networks of their own.
 Overall data security, integration of payments and schedules, and management of every touchpoint are just a few of the aspects that a multimodal system will have to address.
 Establishing a reliable cooperation model between these individual network operators in a multimodal setup is key.
 This is a cultural change that shouldn’t be underestimated.
 Establishing trust among network members in an ecosystem that is inherently distrustful is at the crux of the challenge.

-Blockchain is already gaining acceptance for tracking and managing assets like seating reservations, timetables, parcel services and more across multiple systems.
+Blockchain in logistics and transportation is already gaining acceptance for tracking and managing assets like seating reservations, timetables, parcel services and more across multiple systems.
 As public transportation agencies bring together bus, rail and paratransit to serve shifting demographics in large population centers, they stand ready to reap the same benefits.
-By establishing common ground and a single source of truth, blockchain helps agencies boost efficiency and make better, faster decisions.
+By establishing common ground and a single source of truth, blockchain applications helps agencies boost efficiency and make better, faster decisions.

 Multimodal mobility not only helps agencies address today’s challenges but can also boost ridership by inspiring attractive, convenient new services for consumers.
 For example, integrated transportation services already in use in Europe offer a variety of pay-as-you-go solutions and packages that let travelers book and pay for buses, trains, taxis, bikes, rental cars and more — all from a single app.
 The shift toward multimodal mobility for public transportation is already well underway, and Hitachi R&D is working with multiple transit authorities to develop the solutions and technologies needed to power it.
 To enable this transformation and equip Hitachi partner companies with competitive advantage, we are developing a blockchain-based solutions framework for executing a seamless connected journey.
 The framework will provide: